Kitt-AI/parsetron/docs/tutorial.rst

         GOAL = one_parse * (1, 3)

    meaning that a ``GOAL`` contains a ``one_parse`` one to three times.
-But then it is **not flexible**: what if there's a forth coordination?
+But then it is **not flexible**: what if there's a fourth coordination?
 So we simply change it to:

    .. code-block:: python